abpframework/abp/docs/en/tutorials/modular-crm/part-03.md

     public const string ConnectionStringName = "Products";
 }
 ````

+You can set a `DbSchema` to collect a module's tables under a separate schema (if it is supported by your DBMS), or use a `DbTablePrefix` as a prefix for all tables names of a module.
+For this tutorial, we won't set any of them.

 In that point, build the `ModularCrm.Products` .NET solution in your IDE (or in ABP Studio UI).
 We will switch to the main application's .NET solution.